ThomasBoutonnetAntelo/AoECantripSaveStudy/README.md

 When cr is lower than 2:
 **CON saves are the winner!**

-Wehn cr is higher than 2:
+Wehn cr is higher or equal to 2:
 **DEX saves are the winner!**

 <br />